elastic/kibana/src/plugins/data/server/server.api.md

     // (undocumented)
     typeMeta: string;
 }

+// Warning: (ae-forgotten-export) The symbol "name" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Input" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Arguments" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Output" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "IndexPatternLoadExpressionFunctionDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type IndexPatternLoadExpressionFunctionDefinition = ExpressionFunctionDefinition<typeof name, Input, Arguments, Output>;

 // Warning: (ae-missing-release-tag) "indexPatterns" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //